Interesting Figures from BPIF and BOSS

 What we print has changed too.
 Due to personalisation of printed collateral, the market is growing.
 The kind of things that you can print is just absolutely mind-blowing if only for the sheer randomness of it!

 Personalisation in marketing campaigns too on a B2B or B2C level is also growing.
-It has been proved time and time again that targeted, relevant and personalised print campaigns see a greater return than those that do not utilise the data that they have.
+Targeted, relevant and personalised print campaigns see a greater return than those that do not utilise the data that they have.
 As marketers cotton on to this, printed material will only grow.
 Maybe print runs will be smaller, but they will be more regular than they have been in the recent past.

 So What’s Next?